 As a regular contributor to the New York Times, Morris published a survey entitled “Are you an optimist or a pessimist?” where he discussed an asteroid that recently passed close to Earth.
 The survey had two possible outcomes: either the asteroid would hit Earth, or it would miss.

 Interestingly, when the survey was set in Baskerville, more people thought the asteroid would miss than when it was set in Times New Roman.
-This suggests that Baskerville has a optimistic bias.
+This suggests that Baskerville has an optimistic, but unconscious bias.

 While the Baskerville Effect is interesting, it’s important to remember that not all typefaces are created equal.
 In fact, some typefaces can have the opposite effect of Baskerville.
 For example, studies have shown that people are more likely to believe false information if it’s presented in a sans-serif typeface like Arial.